 What is hypothyroidism?
 To put it plainly, your thyroid organ can’t make enough hormones to work well.
 The thyroid organ controls each part of your body’s metabolism.
 In hypothyroidism, the organ’s hormone creation reduces.
 This moderates your metabolism, which can prompt weight gain.
 Hypothyroidism is the most common and affects around 4.6 percent of the U.S. populace.

 Hyperthyroidism happens when your body makes more than the body should of the thyroid hormones, thyroxine (T4) and triiodothyronine (T3), and winds up overactive.
-In the event that you have hyperthyroidism, you may encounter a quick heartbeat, expanded craving, tension, affects the ability to be warm, or sudden weight reduction.
+In the event that you have hyperthyroidism, you may encounter a quick heartbeat, expanded craving, tension, an effect in the ability to be warm, or sudden weight reduction.
 This can also bring on anxiety and depression.

 There are alternative ways to keep your thyroid healthy.
 Dr. Gail Ravello at Natural Medical Solutions Wellness Center will look at the underlying cause of what is making the thyroid overactive or underactive.
-By treating the body as a whole, she views the individual’s lifestyle, nutrition and she does bloodwork to get to the root of the problem.
-In doing so she is looking at, not just part of the thyroid, but the entire thyroid panel and immune system.Book Appointment Today
+By treating the body as a whole, she views the individual’s lifestyle, nutrition and does bloodwork to get to the root of the problem.
+In doing so, she is looking at not just part of the thyroid, but the entire thyroid panel and immune system.Book Appointment Today

 The symptoms of an overactive thyroid gland (hyperthyroidism) are so wide-ranging — affecting your mood, energy, body temperature, weight, heart, and more — that it may be difficult to identify the correct designation right away.